 We are attorneys admitted to practice in The Commonwealth of Massachusetts.
 We express no opinion concerning the laws of any jurisdictions other than the laws of the United States of America, the laws of The Commonwealth of Massachusetts, and the Delaware General Corporation Law.
+Boston Properties, Inc. July 27, 1999 Page 2

-Based upon the foregoing, we are of the opinion that when the Shares have been issued in exchange for Units tendered to the Operating Partnership for redemption as contemplated by the limited partnership agreement of the Operating Partnership, such Shares will be validly issued, fully paid and nonassessable.
+Based upon the foregoing, we are of the opinion (i) that the 2,674,541 Shares issued by the Company are validly issued, fully paid and nonassessable and (ii) that when the 14,212,577 Shares have been issued in exchange for Units tendered to the Operating Partnership for redemption as contemplated by the limited partnership agreement of the Operating Partnership, such Shares will be validly issued, fully paid and nonassessable.